 It’s far easier to manage a team of 10 than a team of 50.
 When a company’s coffers overflow—even temporarily—it is all too easy to pack different functions with excess staff.
 There’s a law to describe this phenomenon.
 Published in The Economist in 1955, Cyril Parkinson wrote: “Work expands so as to fill the time available for its completion.”

-It’s similar with money.
-When you get access to large amounts of capital, it’s easy to needlessly expand overhead with expenses such as hiring a team when contractors will suffice, upgrading the office, or spending those marginal extra dollars on ads.
+It’s similar to money.
+When you get access to a big capital investment, it’s easy to needlessly expand overhead with expenses such as hiring a team when contractors will suffice, upgrading the office, or spending those marginal extra dollars on ads.

-Sometimes it’s a net-positive, as those extra expenses are what helps a business scale faster or find product/market fit more quickly.
-But more often than not, over-capitalization leads to waste, and the more waste inherent in a business, the weaker the company that results.
+Sometimes it’s a net-positive, as those extra expenses are what help a business scale faster or find product/market fit more quickly.
+But more often than not, overfunding leads to waste, and the more waste inherent in a startup, the weaker the company that results.

 It’s not a hard and fast rule—some very successful startups have spent big and then become profitable as they got to scale.
 But many others got stuck in a tricky situation precisely because they never separated nice-to-haves from necessities.

 When cash is easily available, a common mistake is building a go-to-market model that is simply too expensive for the product or service being delivered.
-It can masks issue in the product or hides a lack of product/market fit.
+It can mask issues in the product or hides a lack of product/market fit.

 That amounts to bludgeoning your way to success, and at some point, the blunt instrument stops working.
 Your go-to-market model is central to the entire company’s value.
 In selling products, less is more and the fewer resources you can dedicate here, the more efficient and valuable your company will be.
 And of course, you can put that extra savings back into research and development.

-In addition to figuring out a go-to-market model, startups need to figure out sustainable unit economics in order for the business to support itself.
+In addition to figuring out GTM models, startups need to figure out sustainable unit economics in order for the business to support itself.
 Without throwing cash at the problem and pushing out this reality, a business is forced to search harder for a self-sustaining, profitable way to acquire and serve new customers.

 It’s important to keep your eye on the real prize, and its corresponding reality: involving venture capital will decrease your share of the company—and the windfall from any exit.
 It’s true that with proper investment, certain ideas can balloon 10x, however, growth takes time, and there is no guarantee spending more will be worth it.

-As an example, consider the following hypothetical company:
+As an example of calculating capital expenditures for business exit options, consider the following hypothetical startup:

-- Raise $10 million for an interesting concept valued at $30 million pre-money
+- Raises $10 million for an interesting concept valued at $30 million pre-money

 - Investors own 25% of the company, and the team retains 75%